ONS-Innovation/github-copilot-usage-dashboard/README.md

 # GitHub Copilot Usage Lambda

-This repository contains the Lambda for updating the GitHub Copilot dashboard's historic information, stored within an S3 bucket.
+This repository contains the AWS Lambda Function for updating the GitHub Copilot dashboard's historic information, stored within an S3 bucket.

 The Copilot dashboard can be found on the [Copilot tab within the Digital Landscape](digital-landscape.sdp-prod.aws.onsdigital.uk/copilot).
 Its repository can be found [here](https://github.com/ONS-Innovation/keh-digital-landscape).